Kane & Lynch 2: Dog Days

 Dog Days uses its music and visual aesthetics to reflect upon the violence depicted in the game, as well as the psychology of its characters.
-It uses survival horror and psychological horror techniques to inflict the same psychological effects of the characters on its players.
-The team wanted to create a postmodernist commentary on common place violence in video-games, leading to the game's unconventional approach to portraying realistic consequences to realistic violence, leading the team to seek an uncomfortable, tiresome and oppressive atmosphere, with a focus on themes of violence, urban isolation and loneliness.
-During development, the game suffered from some push back as a result of the team's experimental approach, which was considered risky, but it was maintained through to release.
+It uses survival and psychological thriller techniques to inflict the same effects of the characters on its players.
+The team wanted to create a postmodernist commentary on commonplace violence in video-games, leading to the game's unconventional approach to portraying realistic consequences to realistic violence, leading the team to seek an uncomfortable, tiresome and oppressive atmosphere, with a focus on themes of violence, urban isolation and loneliness.
+During development, the game suffered from some pushback as a result of the team's experimental approach, which was considered risky, but it was maintained through to release.

-The game received a mixed reception from critics, criticizing its over-use of shaky cam on its visual style (which caused discomfort and nausea on some critics and players), controls, gunplay, excessive violence, glitches, game length and level design, with some critics describing it as "unpleasant" due to the shaky-cam and violence, but praised its voice-acting, music, intensity, general visual aesthetics and graphics, and with some critics praising its unconventional approaches to the genre.
+The game received a mixed reception from critics, faulting its over-use of shaky cam on its visual style (which caused discomfort and nausea in some critics and players), controls, gunplay, excessive violence, glitches, short length and level design, but praise for its voice-acting, music, intensity, general visual aesthetics and graphics, and with some critics praising its unconventional approaches to the genre.

-A single-player and multiplayer demo were released for the PlayStation Network on July 21, 2010 and for the Xbox Live Marketplace on July 26, 2010.
+A single-player and multiplayer demo was released for the PlayStation Network on July 21, 2010 and for the Xbox Live Marketplace on July 26, 2010.
 A demo was released for Steam on July 27, 2010.

 Gameplay

-Players in the campaign mode of Kane & Lynch 2 take control of Lynch who is backed up by Kane (except in the last mission, where the player takes control of Kane).
+Players in the campaign mode take control of Lynch, who is backed up by Kane (except in the last mission, where the player takes control of Kane).
 The online enabled cooperative mode allows one player to take control of Kane.
-Players can carry two of any weapon they can grab from dead enemies, but unlike the previous game cannot swap weapons between allies.
+Players can carry two of any weapon they can grab from dead enemies, but unlike the previous game, cannot swap weapons between allies.
 Players can take cover through a button press.
 While still having regenerating health, players can also get knocked down, though are able to immediately get back up.
 During single player missions, allies are invulnerable and cannot be given commands, making it unnecessary to look out for them.
 Unlike Dead Men, the PC version does not support split-screen co-op.